 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 University of Illinois at Urbana - Champaign is among your top options if you want to study Food Science Technology.
 Students who graduate from the Food Science Tech program make about $42,709 in the first five years of working and $84,898 after their first five years of working.
 The surrounding area of a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

 It's difficult to beat Purdue University - Main Campus if you wish to pursue Food Science Technology as a major.
 Graduates from the Food Science Technology major at Purdue University - Main Campus get 4.6% more than the standard graduate in this field.
-With more than 20,000 students, this institution is one of the largest schools in the U.S..
+Based in West Lafayette, Indiana, this university is best suited for students who prosper in a city atmosphere.

 It's difficult to beat University of Wisconsin - Madison if you wish to study Food Science Technology.
 Students who graduate from the Food Science Tech program make around $44,445 in the first five years of their career and $79,404 after their first five years of their career.
 The setting in a large urban center is wonderful for students seeking ample choices for networking, excitement, and discovery.